Beth Scalone, PT, DPT, OCS

 Beth is an Aquatic Therapy Rehabilitation Institute Certified therapist.
-In 2010, Beth was honored with Aquatic Therapy Rehabilitation Institute’s Tsunami Spirit award for her contribution to aquatic therapy education.
+In 2010, Beth was honored with Aquatic Therapy Rehabilitation Institute's Tsunami Spirit award for her contribution to aquatic therapy education.
 In 2012 she was named Aquatic Therapy Professional of the year.
+In 2015 the Aquatic Section of the APTA presented Beth with the Judy Cirullo Ward in recognition of her promotion of aquatic therapy.
 Additional aquatic therapy certifications include, Master Instructor for the Burdenko Method and Trainer for AquaStretch™ a new myofascial release technique performed in the water.

 Beth not only provides continuing education for health care professionals she provides the learning module/ instruction on aquatic therapy to the University of St. Augustine San Diego Campus DPT program.
 Previously Beth was an adjunct faculty member at San Diego Mesa College PTA program, teaching Orthopedic Rehabilitation and Introduction to Pathology courses.